manishym/steelfusion-handoff/README.md

 ---------------------------------------------------
 Granite Core dev team has provided the following package can help ease the deployment of Snapshot Handoff.
 Please note that all of these scripts MUST be installed in the WORK_DIR.
+IDE used is JetBrains PyCharm v4.5.

 1. configure.py
 This is a python script that allows the customers to store credentials